Thousands of students gain a place in their perfect course every year by applying through the Clearing process.

 - you've previously applied but didn’t meet the conditions of your offers

-- you’ve declined your firm place using the ‘decline my place’ button in UCAS Track
+- you’ve declined your firm place using the ‘decline my place’ button in UCAS Hub

 Some of our courses, such as part-time routes and postgraduate courses, do not require you to apply through UCAS and adhere to the guidelines set by UCAS.
 However, we continue to recruit to these and you can either apply directly through our website or contact us through our Clearing channels.

-If you apply to us after the 30 June 2021 (the last standard UCAS application deadline date) for an undergraduate course (not including part-time), you will be applying through Clearing.
+If you apply to us after 5 July 2022 (the last standard UCAS application deadline date) for an undergraduate course (not including part-time), you will be applying through Clearing.

-If you have applied to us before the 30 June but have not received any offers, then your UCAS Track account will tell you if you are eligible for Clearing.
+If you have applied to us before 5 July but have not received any offers, then your UCAS Hub account will tell you if you are eligible for Clearing.

-Our list of available courses in Clearing will be published via the UCAS search tool from the 5 July.
-The University of Wolverhampton Clearing hotline will open on Monday 5th July.
-The number will be 01902 518585.
+Our list of available courses in Clearing will be published on our website and via the UCAS Clearing+ tool from 5 July.
+The University of Wolverhampton Clearing hotline will open on 5 July.

 All other courses such as part-time or postgraduate courses will be listed and available via our course pages across our website.
 You can use our course finder to look for these.